owid/sdg-tracker.org/pages/infrastructure-industrialization.md

 _**Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending.**_

+The charts below provide statistics on the magnitude of research and development (R&D) expenditure, measured as a share of gross domestic product (GDP) and the number of researchers per million people across the world's countries.

 <iframe src="https://ourworldindata.org/grapher/research-and-development-expenditure-of-gdp" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/researchers-in-rd-per-million-people" style="width: 100%; height: 600px; border: 0px none;"></iframe>